-Homemade chicken stock is easy to make and it’s great for stretching your budget.
-Chicken stock is also great for providing a nutritional punch that can help boost your immune system.
+Homemade chicken stock is easy to make and it's great for stretching your budget.
+Use this homemade chicken stock recipe to save money at the grocery store and add a nutritional punch to your home cooked meals.

 Today I’m going to share with you how I make and store chicken stock so that I always have some on hand for any dish that requires extra flavor.